-Da Voar Redd Up is the Scottish most successful community litter pick organisation, with over 20% Shetland's of population volunteering their time annually.
-This annual spring clean up makes an invaluable contribution to Shetland's natural environment and wildlife, clearing Shetland's beaches, coastlines and roadsides of litter and the debris washed up by winter storms.
+Da Voar Redd Up is the Scottish most successful community litter organisation, with over 20% of Shetland's population volunteering their time annually.
+This annual spring clean up makes an invaluable contribution to Shetland's natural environment wildlife, clearing Shetland's beaches, coastlines roadsides of litter and the debris washed up by winter storms.
 The aquaculture farmers use this initiative to clean more isolated beaches or islands using small vessels from their farms.
 The clean-up is sponsored by aquaculture producers.